ankitects/faqs/src/the-2021-scheduler.md

 support it in the future.
 This will allow advanced users to make adjustments to the standard scheduling behaviour, that apply on all platforms.

-The various scheduling states are described in [Scheduling States](https://github.com/ankitects/anki/blob/main/proto/anki/scheduler.proto).
+The various scheduling states are described in [SchedulingStates](https://github.com/ankitects/anki/blob/main/proto/anki/scheduler.proto).